 You can also propagate directly into a moist mix of perlite and coco coir, which sometimes produces stronger roots that transition to soil more easily.
 Either method works; water propagation just lets you watch the process, which is satisfying in its own right.

-In the wild, monstera adansonii climbs trees, and she’ll do the same indoors given the chance.
-A moss pole or coco coir pole gives her aerial roots something to grip, and climbing plants tend to produce larger leaves with more pronounced fenestrations than those left to trail.
-It’s not essential, but if you want to see her at her best, it’s worth considering.
+In the wild, monstera adansonii climbs trees, and it will do the same indoors given the chance.
+A moss pole or coco coir pole gives aerial roots something to grip, and climbing plants tend to produce larger leaves with more pronounced fenestrations than those left to trail.
+It is not essential, but it is worth considering if you want larger leaves and a tidier shape.

 A hanging basket is the other popular option, letting the vines spill downward in long, leafy cascades.
 Both work beautifully.
 It comes down to the look you’re going for and the space you have.